 Aloe plants not only act as an air purifier, they can alleviate pain from scrapes and burns.
 Soothing aloe gel is stored in the variegated center leaves.
 Aloe should be planted in a wide container with potting mix that will drain well to keep the plant from rotting.
 Soil should be kept on the dry side, and in the winter watering is required even less.
 Aloe requires full sun to thrive.

 English Ivy (Hedera helix)

 This plant is an evergreen climbing vine and requires little care.
-It not only filters out formaldehyde, it also can reduce airborne fecal particles.
+It not only filters out formaldehyde, but it also can reduce airborne fecal particles.
 Water this plant enough to keep the soil moist while it’s growing.
 Once it begins to branch out, they can tolerate drier soil and low light.
-This plant does well in shaded areas, so for offices without windows this one is a good match.
+This plant does well in shaded areas, so for offices without windows, this one is a good match.

 Philodendrons are a great office plant for many reasons, such as its easy care requirements and its early signs of poor health.
 You can choose between the vining and non-climbing varieties, but make sure it has something to climb (bookshelf or cubicle) if you choose the climbing option.
 When the top inch of the soil is dry, it’s a good time to water your philodendron.
 If leaves are drooping, it’s time to change up the watering schedule, and pale new leaves are an indicator that the plant is lacking nutrients.
-In spring and summer months, water it with fertilizer.
+In the spring and summer months, water it with fertilizer.
 To see your philodendron thrive, place in bright, indirect sunlight.